PCLL Lightning Policy, Procedures, and Prediction System

 - The system detects electricity in the air and in the ground.
 (Cloud to ground lightning)

-- The strobe and siren will sound 10-15 minutes before a potential strike within the area (approximately 3 - 5 miles).
+- The strobe and siren will sound approximately 10-15 minutes before a potential strike within the area (3 - 5 miles).

 - All activities at the park cease and everyone must seek shelter while the strobe is activated.